jtanx/lddx/README.md

 * Output in a format similar to ldd
 * Output in JSON format

-Similar to dylibbundler, it makes use of `otool` (part of the Command Line Tools) to work.
-Furthermore, similar to dylibbundler, it can optionally collect and fix all dependencies required for a given binary.
+Similar to dylibbundler, it can optionally collect and fix all dependencies required for a given binary.
 However, unlike dylibbundler:

 * It is highly configurable
     * The ignore paths can be altered (defaults to `/usr/lib` and `/System`